Fresno Municipal Sanitary Landfill: Construction and operation

 Fresno, like other growing cities, sought a suitable long-term solution to the disposal of municipal solid waste in the 1930s.
 Jean Vincenz, a civil engineer by training, became Fresno commissioner of public works, city engineer, and manager of utilities in 1931.
 Vincenz recommended that the city not renew its waste disposal contract with the Fresno Disposal Company, which operated an incinerator at the time.
 Rather, the city conducted an experiment in the operation of a "sanitary" landfill near its water treatment plant, in which a trench was dug, filled with waste, and then covered with fill dug from an adjacent trench, which would be the next area filled.
 Vincenz emphasized the importance of compacting the fill, saying that without compaction, the waste would attract rats.
 The demonstration site opened in 1934, and was judged a success.

 The present site was acquired by the city in 1937, opened the same year and began accepting waste.
 In 1945, the landfill expanded south of Annadale Avenue.

 During its years of operation, the city filled an average of 4.3 acre per year with about 24,000 tons of waste.
-The city kept no records of the types of waste accepted besides billing receipts, however it has been judged that the waste steam included organic materials as well as hazardous materials such as petroleum products, solvents and battery acid.
+The city kept no records of the types of waste accepted besides billing receipts, however it has been judged that the waste stream included organic materials as well as hazardous materials such as petroleum products, solvents and battery acid.